 Sales volume was up 4% on last year on a like for like basis, excluding the sales of low priced tincal ore sold in FY15.
-Sales revenue, which is US\$ denominated or US\$ pegged, reduced 20% on a US\$ basis from the prior year due to the absence of the low value tincal ore sales from FY15 and some change in sales mix due to the increased sales of mineral products in place of the higher value refined products.
-EBITDAX was a loss of US\$773,799 versus an FY15 loss of US\$2,126,380.
+Sales revenue, which is US\$ denominated or US\$ pegged, reduced 20% on a US\$ basis from the prior year due to the absence of the low value tincal ore sales from FY15 some change in sales mix due to the increased sales of mineral products in place of the higher value refined products.
+EBITDAX was (US\$773,799) versus FY15 of (US\$2,126,380).
 Cost of goods sold reduced 24% when compared to last year and administration expenses increased by 26% due to higher non cash costs related to depreciation from new projects, and the impact of discounting to present value Argentine peso denominated financial assets.

-Borax Argentina S.A. was EBITDAX positive in H2 FY2016, demonstrating that the business has managed to deliver locally generated improvements in a very challenging market and economic environment at the bottom of the price cycle.
+Borax Argentina was EBITDAX positive in H2 FY2016 demonstrating that the business has managed to deliver locally generated improvements in a very challenging market and economic environment at the bottom of the price cycle.

-A substantial portion of Borax Argentina S.A.'s costs are Argentine based (~60%) and hence the devaluation of the average ARS rate against the US\$ during FY2016 of 39% only flowed through to some extent given the offsetting impact of inflation.
-The average (opening and closing rate of each month divided by two and then all summed and divided by 12)rate for FY16 is AR11.98:US\$1 (FY15: ARS8.59:US\$1).
+A substantial portion of Borax's costs are Argentine based (~60%) and hence the devaluation of the average ARS rate against the US\$ during FY2016 of 39% only flowed through to some extent given the offsetting impact of inflation.
+The average rate for FY16 is AR11.98:US\$1 (FY15: ARS8.59:US\$1) (Opening and closing rate of each month divided by two and then all summed and divided by twelve).

-A devaluing ARS benefits Borax Argentina S.A. as ARS costs become cheaper in US\$, and US\$ sales revenues translate to more ARS.
+A devaluing ARS benefits Borax as ARS costs become cheaper in US\$, and US\$ sales revenues translate to more ARS.
 A downside of a devaluing ARS is that recoverable VAT reduces in US\$ terms.